-Women in Ministry: An Introduction
+Women in Ministry

-Part 1 of David Scholer's Essay on Women in MinistryIn the following articles (below, and via the menu above) we present Fuller Seminary’s position on women in ministry, as described and biblically supported by the late Professor of New Testament David M. Scholer.
+In the following article, we present Fuller Seminary’s position on women in ministry, as described and biblically supported by the late Professor of New Testament David M. Scholer.

 Women have contributed much to the ministry of the Church throughout its history.
 However, their role in this area has never been free from controversy.
 Today, most church bodies are discussing the place of women in their ministries.
 Crucial to these discussions for many of us are the matters of faithful biblical interpretation.

 Perhaps a few words should be said about the concept of ministry itself on the basis of the New Testament.
 Today, we tend to confuse our specific church traditions about ordination with the biblical concept of ministry.
 The New Testament says relatively little about ordination.
 It clearly portrays, however, the fact that the early church had a varied and faithful ministry arising from the fact that all of God’s people were “gifted” by the Holy Spirit for the purpose of building up one another (see, for example, 1 Corinthians 12:4–31; 14:1–19; Romans 12:3–8; Ephesians 4:7–16; 1 Peter 4:8–11).
 Any person could exercise ministry (which means, remember, service) who was called and gifted by God and affirmed by the body of Christ, the Church.
 Some were set apart in leadership positions and some were assigned specific tasks to accomplish, but the differences among ministries were not distinctions of kind.
 Eventually, certain types of affirmation were combined with certain functions of ministry to produce our current understanding of ordination.